Tutu5421/comp0034-week1/activities/css_intro.md

 </html>
 ```

-Using an **external CSS file** is usually the preferred method.
+Using an **external CSS file** is usually the preferred method and is what we will use mostly in COMP0034.
 CSS is written in a separate file with a `.css`
 extension.
 The stylesheet is referenced in the `<head>` section of the html as `.css` file using an HTML `<link>`
 element.
 In this example the file `styles.css` is assumed to be in a folder named `css` which is a sub-folder to the
 folder containing the html file that is using it.